nytera/meshworks-malla/README.md

 ```

 Both commands read the same SQLite database and cooperate safely thanks to the repository connection pool.

-## Static assets & favicon

-### Cache-busting

-Static URLs are versioned with a `?v=STATIC_VERSION` query param in templates.
-The value resolves to:

-- `MALLA_STATIC_VERSION` env var, if set (e.g., `be66ef8`).
-- Otherwise, the Python package version from `src/malla/__init__.py`.

-This lets you force-refresh client caches without modifying code by setting the env var in Docker/Compose.

-### Favicon

-- Place your icon at `src/malla/static/icons/favicon.ico`.
-- The app serves `/favicon.ico` directly.
-If `src/malla/static/icons/favicon.png` exists, it will be used as a fallback when ICO is missing.

 ## Further reading